mikegirenko/coding-dojo/README.md

 _Kata: String Calculator_
 1. Write a function to receive a string and then calculate it
 2. The function adds n number of arguments

+_Kata: Tennis_
+1. Implement tennis game
+2. Each set is one game
+3. Each player can have either of these points in one game “love” “15” “30” “40”